Weddings are expensive, we all know that, but do you know exactly how expensive they are?

 Start by looking over all bank and credit statements for the last several months.
 Figure out which expenses are fixed, and which ones are variable.
 Record these in separate lists.
 Fixed expenses are those that are based in necessity.

 These will include expenses related to housing, insurance, and food.
-Variable expenses are those that are not necessarily needs.
+Variable expenses are those that are not necessarily needed.
 These may include entertainment, dining out, money spent on hobbies, and extra shopping.

 When you have determined which expenses are fixed necessities that must be paid for on a regular monthly basis, you will know how much is left over for the extras.
 Making the frugal decision to spend your money on real needs alone will go a long way toward allowing you to put extra money toward paying off your wedding debt.